ASCA Ethical Standards for School Counselors

 - Establish a reasonable timeline for purging sole-possession records or case notes.
 Suggested guidelines include shredding paper sole-possession records or deleting electronic sole-possession records when a student transitions to the next level, transfers to another school or graduates.
 School counselors do not destroy sole-possession records that may be needed by a court of law, such as notes on child abuse, suicide, sexual harassment or violence, without prior review and approval by school district legal counsel.
 School counselors follow district policies and procedures when contacting legal counsel.

-- Use only valid and reliable tests and assessments with concern for bias and cultural sensitivity.
+- Use only valid and reliable research-based tests and assessments that are culturally sensitive, in the student’s preferred language and free of bias.

-- Adhere to all professional standards when selecting, administering and interpreting assessment measures and only utilize assessment measures that are within the scope of practice for school counselors and for which they are licensed, certified and competent.
+- Adhere to all professional standards and regulations when selecting, administering and interpreting standardized assessment tools, and only use assessment instruments that are within the scope of practice for school counselors and for which they are licensed, certified, competent and trained to use.

-- Are mindful of confidentiality guidelines when utilizing paper or electronic evaluative or assessment instruments and pro- grams.
+- Follow confidentiality guidelines when using paper or electronic assessment instruments and programs.

-- Consider the student’s developmental age, language skills and level of competence when determining the appropriateness of an assessment.
+- Consider the student’s developmental age, language skills, home language and competence level when determining an assessment’s appropriateness.

-- Use multiple data points when possible to provide students and families with accurate, objective and concise information to promote students’ well-being.
+- Use multiple data points, both quantitative and qualitative whenever possible, to provide students and families with complete and accurate information to promote students’ well-being.

-- Provide interpretation of the nature, purposes, results and potential impact of assessment/evaluation measures in language the students and parents/guardians can understand.
+- Provide interpretation, in the student’s preferred language, of the nature, purpose, results and potential impact of assessment/evaluation measures in terms students and parents/guardians can understand.

-- Monitor the use of assessment results and interpretations and take reasonable steps to prevent others from misusing the information.
+- Monitor the use of assessment results and interpretation, and take reasonable steps to prevent others from misusing the information.

-- Use caution when utilizing assessment techniques, making evaluations and interpreting the performance of populations not represented in the norm group on which an instrument is standardized.
+- Use caution when selecting or using assessment techniques, making evaluations and interpreting the performance of populations not represented in the norm group on which an instrument is standardized.

-- Conduct school counseling program assessments to determine the effectiveness of activities supporting students’ academic, career and social/emotional development through accountability measures, especially examining efforts to close information, opportunity and attainment gaps.
+- Conduct and disseminate the results of school counseling program assessments to determine the effectiveness of activities supporting students’ academic, college/career and social/emotional development through accountability measures, especially examining efforts to close opportunity gaps.

-- Demonstrate appropriate selection and use of technology and software applications to enhance students’ academic, career and social/emotional development.
-Attention is given to the ethical and legal considerations of technological applications, including confidentiality concerns, security issues, potential limitations and benefits and communication practices in electronic media.
+- Demonstrate appropriate selection and equitable use of culturally sustaining technology and software applications to enhance students’ academic, career and social/emotional development.
+Attention is given to the legal and ethical considerations of technological applications, including confidentiality concerns, security issues, potential limitations and benefits, and communication practices in electronic media.

-- Take appropriate and reasonable measures for maintaining confidentiality of student information and educational records stored or transmitted through the use of computers, social media, facsimile machines, telephones, voicemail, answering machines and other electronic technology.
+- Take appropriate and reasonable measures to maintain the confidentiality of student information and educational records stored or transmitted through the use of computers, social media, facsimile machines, telephones, voicemail, answering machines and other electronic technology.

 - Promote the safe and responsible use of technology in collaboration with educators and families.